Struggle over tax break for inherited farmland churns below surface in reconciliation bill - NewsBreak

 The reconciliation bill now goes to the House Budget Committee, which will consolidate input from other House committees.
 Speaker Nancy Pelosi has said she wants the full chamber to vote on the package before the end of the month, but that deadline could slip.

-The post Struggle over tax break for inherited farmland churns below surface in reconciliation bill appeared first on Minnesota Reformer .
+The post Struggle over tax break for inherited farmland churns below surface in reconciliation bill appeared first on Ohio Capital Journal .

 Comments / 0